Silke Maier-Witt: The end of "Angelika Gerlach"

 On 20 March 1986, the Ministry for State Security received information from the vast KGB "Residentur" (establishment) in Berlin-Karlshorst that the "authorities in West Germany" had received "anonymous information according to which the wanted terrorist Silke Maier-Witt appeared to be identical with an East German citizen who had studied at Fachhochschule Walter Krämer in Weimar and completed exams at the medical faculty in Erfurt".
 The "red hot tip-off" had actually been received nine months earlier by the West German intelligence, probably from an East German escapee.
 The informant had studied with "Ms. Gerlach" at the Fachhochschule Walter Krämer in Weimar.
 He been astonished, on reaching the West, to see his fellow student looking out at him from "wanted" posters on public noticeboards.
 It is not immediately clear how the KGB got hold of the information.
 Researchers at the Stasi Records Agency suggest that the most likely explanation would be that it came from an unidentified Soviet mole working inside German intelligence.
-Meanwhile, in West Germany the intelligence services had reacted cautiously to the unexpected news of former RAF operatives apparently living under a new identity East Germany.
+Meanwhile, in West Germany the intelligence services had reacted cautiously to the unexpected news of former RAF operatives apparently living under a new identity in East Germany.
 Completely independently of the "Angelika Gerlach" matter, two other cases of RAF retirees living hidden in East Germany had come to their notice at about the same time.
 (The East German authorities had hitherto been remarkably successful, for more than a decade, in keeping their contacts with the RAF hidden from their West German counterparts.)
 Delays in the West seem to have been exacerbated by mutual suspicions and rivalries between the Wiesbaden-based Federal (i.e. national) Police Service ("Bundeskriminalamt") and the Federal Intelligence Service ("Bundesnachrichtendienst") (based at that time in Bonn).
 A series of police enquiries were launched using the informal channels that by the mid-1980s were starting to exist between officials from West and East Germany.
 After countless meetings, West German officials formed the conclusion that "an official application to the East German authorities" in respect of the matter was not likely to lead to any helpful outcome.
 From the Stasi perspective, however, by the middle of 1986, there could no longer be any doubt that "Angelika Gerlach" would have to disappear.